confluentinc/kafka-rest/docs/config.rst

   * Type: int
   * Default: 50
   * Importance: low

+``proxy.fetch.max.wait.ms``
+  Maximum amount of time the proxy will wait before returning a consumer response.
+Note that a response will be returned earlier if ``proxy.fetch.min.bytes`` is fulfilled.

+  * Type: int
+  * Default: 1000
+  * Importance: medium

+``proxy.fetch.min.bytes``
+  Minimum number of bytes in message keys and values returned by a single request before the timeout of `proxy.fetch.max.wait.ms` passes.

+  * Type: int
+  * Default: 1000
+  * Importance: medium

 ``consumer.iterator.timeout.ms``
   Timeout for blocking consumer iterator operations.
 This should be set to a small enough value that it is possible to effectively peek() on the iterator.